Bill Of The Month: Estimate For Cost Of Hernia Surgery Misses The Mark

 Most patients aren't as proactive as the Balzers, and most wouldn't know that the hospital, surgeon and anesthesiologist would all bill separately.
 And most wouldn't fight a bill that they could afford to pay.

-The Balzers say they wouldn't have changed their medical decision, even if they'd been given the right estimate at the beginning.
+The Balzers say they wouldn't have changed their medical decision, even if they had been given the right estimate at the beginning.
 It's the principle they fought for here: "There's no other consumer industry where this would be tolerated," Farren wrote in an email.

 Bill of the Month is a crowdsourced investigation by Kaiser Health News and NPR that dissects and explains medical bills.
 Do you have an interesting medical bill you want to share with us?
 Tell us about it!